Bhargav-bit800/parking-lot-detector/README.md

 ENTER_FRAMES    = 5           # frames above ENTER_THRESH to confirm occupancy
 EXIT_FRAMES     = 5           # frames below EXIT_THRESH to confirm vacancy
 ```
 ---

+## How It Works
+### MOG2 Background Subtraction
+Models each pixel as a mixture of Gaussians to produce an adaptive foreground mask, suppressing shadows and lighting changes.
+### Mask Cleanup
+Thresholds the mask at FG_THRESHOLD and applies morphological open/close to remove noise.
+### Per-Slot Analysis
+Computes the fraction of moving pixels inside each slot polygon and uses enter/exit counters with hysteresis for stable state transitions.
+### Visualization
+Overlays red (occupied) or green (vacant) contours and slot IDs, and displays the annotated frame in real time with OpenCV’s imshow().

+---